BusbyLab/git-gh-demo/README.md

     nothing added to commit but untracked files present (use "git add" to track)

-This shows me that all the files in `git-gh-demo` are untracked.
-To help me only track the files I care about, `git` doesn’t track any files or directories after I run `git init .`.
+<br> This shows me that all the files in `git-gh-demo` are untracked.
+To
+help me only track the files I care about, `git` doesn’t track any files or directories after I run `git init .`.
 Instead I have to `add` the files I want tracked.
 The output I got from `git status` above suggests:

     use "git add <file>..." to include in what will be committed